Thenlie/Streamability/docs/getting-started.md

 1. Navigate to the [develop](https://github.com/Thenlie/Streamability/tree/develop) branch of the repository on GitHub and click the "Fork" button on the top right corner of the page.

-- Under "Owner," select the dropdown menu and click an owner for the forked repository.

-- By default the fork will be named "Streamability".
-Optionally, to further distinguish your fork, in the "Repository name" field, type a name.

-- Optionally, in the "Description" field, type a description of your fork.

     - Do not select "Copy the DEFAULT branch only" as you will need `develop` and the default branch is `main`.

 2. Click Create fork.